Payment Card Industry Data Security Standards (PCI DSS)

-The PCI DSS is a product of the Payment Card Industry Security Standards Council, an organisation founded by participating payment brands Visa International, Master Card, American Express, Diners Club and JCB.
 The purpose of the Payment Card Industry Security Standards Council is to establish a uniform world wide standard to aggressively addresses vulnerability and risk associated with the handling of credit card data across all industries.

-PCI DSS in 'Plain English'
+PCI DSS in 'plain English'

 The official definition of who and what is now required to have PCI DSS compliance is:

-So, if your website touches the PAN (Primary Account Number) which is usually the 16 digit credit card number itself in any way, even if it is only to transmit it directly to a 'real time' payment gateway, or perhaps to store it in some way, then your online business (website) must be PCI DSS compliant certified in its own right.
+store it in some way, then your online business (website) must be PCI DSS compliant certified in its own right.
 The applicable PCI DSS criteria is as follows:

 *The vast majority of all those businesses or organisations operating e-commerce websites on the internet today fall into the Level 4 classification.
 It is most likely your online business would do so as well.